 Do you have a cool million dollars sitting in your retirement account?
 If not, you probably need to keep saving if you’re planning on retiring in one of America’s largest cities.
 Thanks to the rising cost of living in urban areas across the country, retiring in a big city is more expensive than ever.

-In places like New York and Los Angeles, many retirees are forced to either work during retirement, find a new home or live frugally.
+In places like New York and Los Angeles, many retirees are forced to either work during retirement, find a new home or live frugally on a strict retirement budget.
 None of those may appeal to you, but unless you’re a millionaire they may be your only options.

 Try SmartAsset’s retirement calculator to find out how much you should be saving.